 Let’s Get Started!
-These videos are designed to give the repairer a better understanding of the limitations aloud when repairing a wire harness assembly.
-The basic rules in these videos will assist the repairer in making good decisions in sound repairs.
+These videos are designed to give the repairer a better understanding of the limitations when repairing a wire harness assembly.
+The basic rules you will learn through these videos will help you, the repairer, to make good decisions and sound repairs.

-This video explains their restrictions placed on the repairer when a wire is damaged, within six inches of a termination point.
+Six Inch Rule This video explains the restrictions you might face when a wire is damaged within six inches of the termination point.